Update: ‘Battery & Range’ sub-section of ‘Mercedes EQG specifications’ updated.

 Video Source: YouTube/ASV Mercedes-Benz

-Compared to the G-Class, the EQG has a smaller turning circle.
-It can do a tank turn, or in Mercedes-Benz G parlance, a ‘G-Turn.’
+Unlike the regular G-Class, the electric G-Class can do a tank turn, or in Mercedes-Benz G parlance, a ‘G-Turn.’
 The driver can activate it using a dashboard-mounted button.
 When enabled, the wheels on one side spin forward and the wheels on the other side turn backward.
 The driver can choose the side they want the vehicle to turn through the respective paddle shifter.

 Like the GLS’ Freifahrmodus (rocking mode), G-Turn will be a party trick for most customers.
-But, in the same way, for customers who actually take it on off-road adventures, it will offer practical advantages, allowing them to safely turn out in tight situations, Dr. Schiller said.
+But, in the same way, for customers who actually take it on off-road adventures, it will offer practical advantages, allowing them to turn out of tight situations safely, Dr. Schiller said.
 Making a 360-degree turn on its own axis is the electric G-Class’ biggest trick.
 There will be at least one more surprise, but Mercedes-Benz G is saving it for later, the brand boss indicated.

 Another milestone on the off-track to series production is the impressive maneuver we call ‘G-turn.’
 It encompasses four electric motors, one at each wheel, plus a brand-new independent front suspension, (and) a rigid rear axle developed specifically for electric vehicles.
 So simply put, it allows the electric G-Class to turn on its own axis.